spraguey/cfgrid-lucee/README.md

 </cffunction>
 ```

-So, this should be cross-compatible with Adobe CF, EXCEPT for switching out your QueryConvertForGrid with QueryContentForDatatables.
+So, this should be cross-compatible with Adobe CF, EXCEPT for switching out your QueryConvertForGrid with QueryConvertForDatatables.